KristianBarzilov06/KristianBarzilov06/README.md

 👋 Hi there!
-I'm Kristian!
+I'm Kris, level 19!

 💻 Interests: Currently focused on databases, and I feel most confident in MySQL – skills I developed in school.